researcher0002/beat_perception_grammar_learning/README.md

 ## Material

 Folder with all scripts developed for the synthesis of the Artificial Languages stimuli, in all the experimental phases and instructions of usage to obtain them.

-The experiment and associated scripts are publicly available on Pavlovia at the link: https://gitlab.pavlovia.org/biancafranzoia/pilot_uns1
+## Experiment Pavlovia

+Experiment folder pushed in Pavlovia.
+To allow anonymization during the reviw process we didn't share the Pavlovia link.

 ## Citation

 Please cite our work as: still to be pubblished.